OpeOnikute/food-awesome/README.md

 *Please note that the css file checks for the fonts in your `fonts` folder.
 Please make sure you have one.

-##How to contribute
+## How to contribute
 Please contact me if you have any icon ideas, or any svgs of food items you'd like to add.
 You can also clone the repo and submit a PR.
-I'll try my best to review all PRs.
+I'll try my best to review all PRs, and add more icons.

 Happy designing!